What are SR-22 and FR-44 insurance in Florida?

 → Read More

-There are many factors insurance companies use to determine premiums.
 A few are beyond personal control such as an insured’s gender, age, residence, and perhaps even marital status.
-One area that does have a direct effect upon the amount of premium paid is choosing a deductible.
-People seeking to pay lower premiums can choose a higher…
+One factor that directly affects the amount of premium paid is selecting a deductible.
+Individuals seeking lower premiums can opt for a higher deductible.
+This decision plays a significant role in how insurance rates are determined.
+Additionally, car…

 → Read More